 Teachers are invited to contact the Museum at ( ph 780 986 1517) any time to arrange a field trip for their students.
-The cost is $ 25.00 per class for a miximim of 25 students.
+Please call the museum for more information and the cost.

 Memory boxes are a very special part of educational programming at Dr. Woods House Museum.

 Each self-contained Memory box contains a variety of artifacts pertaining to a different theme.
 We have “School Days”, “Kitchen”, “Laundry”, ‘Sewing Basket”, “After the Work”, “War Years”, “Homestead”, “Putting on the Ritz”, “Shave and Haircut” and “The 50’s Decade”.
 Each box contains a binder describing the artifacts and provides additional information and illustrations.

 Memory boxes are a wonderful resource to borrow to bring to your group and share details of life from long ago.
 Contact the Museum for more information and the cost.